We offer a range of universal, targeted and specialist services and support.

-The community Child and Adolescent Mental Health Services offers support to children, young people and their families who are experiencing significant emotional difficulties or who have mental health issues.
-Most people attend appointments or groups in the outpatient (community) services run by Tees, Esk and Wear Valley Mental Health Trust, in the Selby area by the Leeds and York Partnership NHS Foundation Trust and in Craven by the Bradford District Care Trust.
+The community child and adolescent mental health services offers support to children, young people and their families who are experiencing significant emotional difficulties or who have mental health issues.
+Most people attend appointments or groups in the outpatient (community) services run by the Tees, Esk and Wear Valley Mental Health Trust and in Craven by the Bradford District Care Trust.
 If the problem is more severe, then the inpatient teams may become involved.

 Early help services are mainly offered through primary mental health workers but other child and adolescent mental health services staff to contribute to early help support that is led by other services.

 Anybody can refer to the service, including the parent of a child or young person, who can telephone the team directly or speak to a professional through school or their doctor.
 Emergency referrals are accepted from professionals who have serious concerns about the mental health of a young person requiring an assessment of risk within 24 hours.